 Knowing the laws and regulations surrounding surrogacy in your own state can help you navigate the process more smoothly and ensure your rights and interests are protected.
 We advise potential surrogates to consult with a legal professional to get a clear understanding of the local laws.

 Want more detail on the Florida surrogacy process?
+Contact us to learn more about surrogacy laws in your state.

 5. Make Sure You Qualify